sephora - sephoria

 BEAUTY TRIVIA

-Beauty Trivia challenged users to their knowledge of a series of beauty
+Beauty Trivia challenged users to use their knowledge of beauty products

-and the in-game screen would guide the players through the game.
+and the in-game screen would guide the players.
+Once players got

 Tile Design: Hibah Khan